-Ice Settlers in the United States in the 19th Century
+Ice Settlers in United States in the 19th Century

-Ice Settlers in the United States in the 20th Century
+Ice Settlers in United States in the 20th Century

 The Ice Family Crest was acquired from the Houseofnames.com archives.
 The Ice Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.